JanssenProject/jans/docs/README.md

 ```
 - **get info of custom scripts**

-To get status of each type of script select option 1, you will get below result in return:
+To get the status of each type of script select option 1, you will get the below result in return:

 ```
 Gets a list of custom scripts